 To create a Singleton object:

 The above construct is called an object declaration.
+An object declaration is an object instance that does not belong to a class.
+And since that’s the only instance you can have of it, it is effectively a singleton object.
+Therefore, you use an object declaration when you need to create a singleton instance.

 We use the object declaration like so: